cgaege/docusaurus/docs/quickstart/analyse-text.md

 # Step 5 - Analyse health text data

-Analyse health text with the `discharge` pipeline.
+You're now ready to analyse health text with the `discharge` pipeline.
+The pipeline will extract structured medical information from the given text.

 Please replace `YOUR-API-TOKEN` with your API token.